-In order to ensure that tap water is safe to drink, EPA sets regulations to limit contaminants in water provided by public water systems.
-The table below lists all contaminants that were detected during 2019.
-Although many more contaminants were tested, only those substances listed below were found in your water.
+To ensure tap water is safe to drink, EPA sets regulations to limit contaminants in water provided by public water systems.
+The table below lists drinking water contaminants that were detected during 2021.
+Many more contaminants were tested but only the substances listed below were found in your water.

-All sources of drinking water contain some naturally occurring contaminants.
-At low levels, these substances are generally not harmful in our drinking water.
+All sources of drinking water contain naturally occurring compounds.
+At low levels, these substances are generally not harmful.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
-A few naturally occurring minerals may improve the taste of drinking water and have nutritional value.
+A few naturally occurring minerals may improve the taste of drinking water and have nutritional value at low levels.

-The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this contamination.
-As such, some of our data, though representative, may be more than one year old.
-Please see definitions in the table below.
+The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not significantly vary year to year, or the system is not considered vulnerable to this type of contamination.
+To help you better understand terms and abbreviations that might not be familiar to you, below are definitions.